flopp/GpxTrackPoster/README.md

 ### Grid Poster (`--type grid`)
 The *Grid Poster* layouts all tracks in a grid, starting with the earliest track in the upper left corner of the poster, continuing with the second earliest track to the left, and so on.
 *Special tracks* are drawn with the selected *special color*.
+*Special distance tracks* are drawn with the selected *special color*.

 ![Example Grid Poster](https://github.com/flopp/GpxTrackPoster/blob/master/examples/example_grid.png)
 [svg](https://github.com/flopp/GpxTrackPoster/blob/master/examples/example_grid.svg)